Skip to main content

 The groundwater standards for fluoride were adopted in Cycle 1 (1985) and was updated in cycle 2 (1988) and again in Cycle 3 (1990).

 Fluoride is a naturally occurring mineral that is sometimes added to drinking water supplies to prevent dental cavities.
-It can also be found in a variety of dental compounds including toothpaste and mouth rinses.
-Animal studies have shown that very high levels of fluoride exposure can cause bones to be brittle and fragile.
+Studies have shown that high levels of very high levels of fluoride exposure can cause bones to be brittle and fragile.

 Fluorotrichloromethane